pouchdb-community/ember-pouch/README.md

 And of course thanks to all our wonderful contributors, [here](https://github.com/pouchdb-community/ember-pouch/graphs/contributors) and [in Relational Pouch](https://github.com/pouchdb-community/relational-pouch/graphs/contributors)!

 ## Changelog
+* **5.0.0-beta.1**
+  - Eventually consistency added: documents that are not in the database will result in an 'eternal' promise.
+This promise will only resolve when an entry for that document is found.
+Deleted documents will also satisfy this promise.
+This mirrors the way that couchdb replication works, because the changes might not come in the order that ember-data expects.
+Foreign keys might therefor point to documents that have not been loaded yet.
+Ember-data normally resets these to null, but keeping the promise in a loading state will keep the relations intact until the actual data is loaded.
 * **4.3.0**
   - Bundle pouchdb-find [#191](https://github.com/pouchdb-community/ember-pouch/pull/191)
 * **4.2.9**